 Our program began with a sightseeing walk around town.
-Budda pointed out the Tharu villages and explained how their homes were constructed with reed which were then plastered with mixture of clay and cow dung.
+Budda pointed out the Tharu villages and explained how their homes were constructed with reed which were then plastered with a mixture of clay and cow dung.
 The Tharu people are locals to the Terrai region and are an agricultural people due mainly to the flat plains of the Terrai which are so different compared with the mountainous landscape of most of Nepal.

-We reached the elephant breeding centre without anymore sightings and immediately we spotted the tiny elephants in the shelters around the centre.
-Budda brought us over to a one month old baby elephant calf to begin our visit.
-Next we were introduced to the twin male elephants, a rare occurrence we were told and the only twin elephants ever to be born in Nepal.
-Last, Budda led us over to a mother and her two-week old baby elephant which was learning to eat using it’s trunk.
+We reached the elephant breeding centre without any more sightings and immediately we spotted the tiny elephants in the shelters around the centre.
+Budda brought us over to a one-month-old baby elephant calf to begin our visit.
+Next, we were introduced to the twin male elephants, a rare occurrence we were told and the only twin elephants ever to be born in Nepal.
+Last, Budda led us over to a mother and her two-week-old baby elephant which was learning to eat using its trunk.
 Cute as this elephant looked, being bigger than a Shetland pony I reckoned it would be surprisingly strong.
 A visit to the information centre brought us back to the hotel for a quick stop to change into our swimming gear before heading back to the river, not to wrestle crocodiles but for elephant bath time.

 Elephant bath time was great fun and not so much a bath for the elephant as it was a shower and a swim for us.
 One of the staff members at the hotel walked us down to the river where we were told we needed to wait as our elephant was “on the way sir”.
 A few minutes later our elephant arrived and with a command from the mahout (elephant handler); the elephant lay down and we jumped aboard.
 Another call from the mahout and the elephant stood up with us on her back and we walked into the river, the elephant being guided by the mahout holding her ear.
-We spent half an hour being hosed by the elephant, spraying water from it’s trunk left, right and straight back over her head, encouraged by us in fits of laughter.
+We spent half an hour being hosed by the elephant, spraying water from its trunk left, right and straight back over her head, encouraged by us in fits of laughter.
 The mahout brought us out into the middle of the river where the water was a little deeper and a kind of elephant rodeo ensued.
 The elephant continued to spray us and rolled gently to the right tipping us off the edge of her back into the water over and over.
 After each fall we climbed back on and relived the experience again and again.
 I’m not sure if the elephant was finally clean or we were sufficiently wet but bath time was over.
 We said goodbye and thank you to our elephant and mahout and went back to the hotel for lunch and a rest before our elephant themed afternoon continued.

 Walking up the stairs to the wooden platform we were excited at the prospect of seeing tigers, sloth bears, wild deer, wild elephants and one horn rhinos in the jungle.
 We climbed onto the seat on the back of the elephant and off we went into the jungle to see what wildlife we would be lucky enough to see.

 We weren’t on the elephant very long when we came to an opening in the trees and before us is a marshy pool we saw our first rhino bathing in the pool, about ten feet in front from the rhino the back of a crocodile appeared briefly before disappearing again beneath the murky water.
-We hung around to take some photos and then the elephant, guided by a short Nepali man sitting on it’s head, went back into the forest.
-The Nepali man steered the elephant with his feet, placed behind the elephants ears but other than a monkey in the trees high above we didn’t see much wildlife.
+We hung around to take some photos and then the elephant, guided by a short Nepali man sitting on its head, went back into the forest.
+The Nepali man steered the elephant with his feet, placed behind the elephant’s ears but other than a monkey in the trees high above we didn’t see much wildlife.
 All of a sudden we came into another opening and there in front of us was a mother and baby rhino.
 They were amazing to watch grazing and with the tank like armour on their back and around their neck they looked kind of prehistoric.
 We tracked the rhinos for a while seeing a peacock and wild deer along the way before going back into the forest.
-Slowly we circled back to our starting point but other than one more large wild deer we didn’t see anymore wildlife.
+Slowly we circled back to our starting point but other than one more large wild deer we didn’t see any more wildlife.
 We walked back to watch the sunset over Chitwan National Park one last time before we would take the bus back to Pokhara the next morning.

-The bus back to Pokhara want though Dumre, the transfer spot for the ridge top village of Bandipur, our next stop.
+The bus back to Pokhara went though Dumre, the transfer spot for the ridge top village of Bandipur, our next stop.
 We asked the bus driver to call us when we were at Dumre and took our seats.
 Driving away from the Terrai we talked about all we had seen and done on our trip to the Chitwan National Park, it had been a great experience.
 The interaction with the elephants, seeing the rhinos in the wild and spotting alligators were all obvious highlights but the cultural Tharu show, the canoe trip and everything else really made the whole trip something to remember.
-Next stop Bandipur.